Kunissery

 Kunissery is a village in the Palakkad district of Kerala state, South India.
 The closest towns are Alathur (about 7 km away) and Kollengode (about 10 km).
 Kunissery is at Alathur - Kollengode main road.
-Kunissery has two temples where two different goddesses are worshipped.
-Kunissery's famous festival is Kumatti which is celebrated on the birthday of the local goddess, Pookulathi Amma, on the Punartham star of Meena Masam (as per Hindu calendar).
+Kunissery has two temples where two different goddesses are worshipped (Pookulathi or Pookulangara Bhagavathy Temple and Angala Parameshwari Temple).
+Kunissery's famous festival is Kumatti which is celebrated on the birthday of the local goddess, Pookulathi Ambal, on the Punartham star of Meena Masam (as per Hindu calendar).
+Ayyappan Vilakku is held every year during mandalam season by different desams - Vaddekkettara, Kizhakkettera, Thekketara desam.

 It is a quaint and simple village where farming is still one of the main source of income for many of the households.

+Puthan gramam is a small Tamil Brahmin (Iyers) agraharam in Kunissery.
+Sree Krishna Temple and Thrikkaikkulangra Shiva Temple is situated in Puthan gramam.
+Maha Kumbhabhishekam of Sree Krishna Temple was done on 11th February 2024 led by Shri Sreenivasa Bhattachari vadhyar.
+Sree Krishna Temple has lord Guruvayurappan, Ayyappan and Ganapathy shrines inside the temple.
+Lord Naga Subramania shrine is towards the eastern end of the gramam.
+There is also one kulam (small pond) next to Shiva Temple.
+Kunissery Grama Brahmana Samhooham is also housed in Puthan gramam.
+Sastha Preethi function is held every year around the Ayyappa Mandalam season (November-January period).

+Parakulam agraharam, Koottala agraharam and Pallavur agraharam are close to Puthan gramam in Kunissery.

+Seetharam upper primary school established in the year, 1892 is in Kunissery, the first govt.aided school in Erimayur grama panchayath.

+Noted Residents

+Late Major Doraswamy Iyer also known as Captain Mama was from Puthan Gramam.